dotnet/docs/docs/core/deploying/deploy-with-cli.md

 ## Framework-dependent deployment

-For the .NET Core SDK 2.x CLI, this publish mode is the default mode for the basic `dotnet publish` command.
+For the .NET Core SDK 2.x CLI, *framework-dependent deployment* (FDD) is the default mode for the basic `dotnet publish` command.

-When you publish your app as a *framework-dependent deployment* (FDD), a `<PROJECT-NAME>.dll` file is created in the `<CURRENT-FOLDER>/bin/<BUILD-CONFIGURATION>/<TFM>/publish/` folder.
-To run your app, navigate to the output folder and call the `dotnet <PROJECT-NAME>.dll` command.
+When you publish your app as an FDD, a `<PROJECT-NAME>.dll` file is created in the `<CURRENT-FOLDER>/bin/<BUILD-CONFIGURATION>/<TFM>/publish/` folder.
+To run your app, navigate to the output folder and use the `dotnet <PROJECT-NAME>.dll` command.

 Your app is configured to target a specific version of .NET Core, and that runtime is required on the machine where you want to run your app.
 For example, if your app targets .NET Core 2.2, any machine that your app runs on must have the .NET Core 2.2 runtime installed.
 As stated in the [Publishing basics](#publishing-basics) section, you can edit your project file to change the default target framework or to target more than one framework.

+Publishing an FDD will create an app that will automatically roll-forward to the latest .NET Core security patch available on the system that runs the app.
+For more information on version binding at compile time, see [Select the .NET Core version to use](../versions/selection.md#framework-dependent-apps-roll-forward).

 ## Framework-dependent executable

-For the .NET Core SDK 3.x CLI, this publish mode is the default mode for the basic `dotnet publish` command.
-You don't need to specify any other parameters as long as want to target the current operating system.
+For the .NET Core SDK 3.x CLI, *framework-dependent executable* (FDE) the default mode for the basic `dotnet publish` command.
+You don't need to specify any other parameters as long as you want to target the current operating system.

-By publishing a *framework-dependent executable* (FDE), a platform-specific executable is created.
-Similar to the FDD publish mode, your app targets the version of .NET Core that your project uses or that is specified on the command line.
-Your app is still created as a `.dll` file (like with FDD), but, a host executable is also generated that is specific to the target platform.
-You can run this executable instead of the `dotnet name.dll` command.
+In this mode, a platform-specific executable host is created to host your cross-platform app.
+This is similar to FDD as FDD requires a host in the form of the `dotnet` command.
+The host executable filename will vary per platform, but it will be named similar to `<PROJECT-FILE>.exe`.
+You can run this executable directly instead of calling `dotnet <PROJECT-FILE>.dll` which is still an acceptable way to run the app.

 Your app is configured to target a specific version of .NET Core, and that runtime is required on the machine where you want to run your app.
 For example, if your app targets .NET Core 2.2, any machine that your app runs on must have the .NET Core 2.2 runtime installed.
 As stated in the [Publishing basics](#publishing-basics) section, you can edit your project file to change the default target framework or to target more than one framework.

+Publishing an FDE will create an app that will automatically roll-forward to the latest .NET Core security patch available on the system that runs the app.
+For more information on version binding at compile time, see [Select the .NET Core version to use](../versions/selection.md#framework-dependent-apps-roll-forward).

-You must (except for .NET Core 3.x) use the following switches with the `dotnet publish` command to publish an FDE:
+You must (except for .NET Core 3.x when you target the current platform) use the following switches with the `dotnet publish` command to publish an FDE:

 - `-r <RID>`
-  This switch is used to specify which platform to compile an executable for and uses a runtime identifier (RID).
-For a list of runtime identifiers, see [Runtime Identifier (RID) catalog](..\rid-catalog.md).
-The target runtime identifier must support the selected version of .NET Core.
+  This switch uses a identifier (RID) to specify the target platform.
+For a list of runtime identifiers, see [Runtime Identifier (RID) catalog](../rid-catalog.md).

 - `--self-contained false`
-  This switch is used to tell the .NET Core SDK to create the executable (that targets the RID) as an FDE.
+  This switch tells the .NET Core SDK to create an executable as an FDE.

 Whenever you use the `-r` switch, the output folder path changes to: `<CURRENT-FOLDER>/bin/<BUILD-CONFIGURATION>/<TFM>/<RID>/publish/`

-If you were to use the [example app](#sample-app), run `dotnet publish -f netcoreapp2.2 -r win10-x64 --self-contained false`.
+If you use the [example app](#sample-app), run `dotnet publish -f netcoreapp2.2 -r win10-x64 --self-contained false`.
 This creates the following executable: `<CURRENT-FOLDER>/bin/Debug/netcoreapp2.2/win10-x64/publish/apptest1.exe`

 > [!Note]
 > You can reduce the total size of your deployment by enabling **globalization invariant mode**.
 This mode is useful for applications that are not globally aware and that can use the formatting conventions, casing conventions, and string comparison and sort order of the [invariant culture](xref:System.Globalization.CultureInfo.InvariantCulture).
 For more information about **globalization invariant mode** and how to enable it, see [.NET Core Globalization Invariant Mode](https://github.com/dotnet/corefx/blob/master/Documentation/architecture/globalization-invariant-mode.md)

 ## Self-contained deployment

-If you publish a *self-contained deployment* (SCD), the .NET Core SDK creates a platform-specific executable, and adds all files needed to run the app to the `publish` folder.
-Publishing an SCD doesn't include the [native dependencies of .NET Core](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md) on various platforms, so these dependencies must be present before the app runs.
-For more information on version binding at compile time, see [Select the .NET Core version to use](../versions/selection.md).
+If you publish a *self-contained deployment* (SCD), the .NET Core SDK creates a platform-specific executable.
+While publishing an SCD includes all of the required .NET Core files to run your app, it doesn't include the [native dependencies of .NET Core](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md).
+These dependencies must be present on the system before the app runs.

+Publishing an SCD will create an app that will not roll-forward to the latest available .NET Core security patch.
+For more information on version binding at compile time, see [Select the .NET Core version to use](../versions/selection.md#self-contained-deployments-include-the-selected-runtime).

 You must use the following switches with the `dotnet publish` command to publish an SCD:

 - `-r <RID>`
-  This switch is used to specify which platform to compile an executable for and uses a runtime identifier (RID).
-For a list of runtime identifiers, see [Runtime Identifier (RID) catalog](..\rid-catalog.md).
-The target runtime identifier must support the selected version of .NET Core.
+  This switch uses a identifier (RID) to specify the target platform.
+For a list of runtime identifiers, see [Runtime Identifier (RID) catalog](../rid-catalog.md).

 - `--self-contained true`
-  This switch is used to tell the .NET Core SDK to bundle the target framework with your app, and to create the executable (that targets the RID) as an SCD.
+  This switch tells the .NET Core SDK to create an executable as an SCD.

 > [!Note]
 > You can reduce the total size of your deployment by enabling **globalization invariant mode**.
 This mode is useful for applications that are not globally aware and that can use the formatting conventions, casing conventions, and string comparison and sort order of the [invariant culture](xref:System.Globalization.CultureInfo.InvariantCulture).
 For more information about **globalization invariant mode** and how to enable it, see [.NET Core Globalization Invariant Mode](https://github.com/dotnet/corefx/blob/master/Documentation/architecture/globalization-invariant-mode.md)